armbian/documentation/docs/getting-started/armbian-vs-debian-and-ubuntu.md

 ### Delivered everywhere
 A [global network of mirrors](../status/mirrors.md) provides **perfect coverage, including mainland China**, so images and updates reach your fleet wherever it runs.
 Every image is also offered as a **torrent that pulls from all mirrors at once** &mdash; so instead of being throttled by a single server, downloads **saturate your own connection** and finish as fast as your line allows.

+### Not just SBCs: cloud-optimized UEFI images
+Armbian also builds **generic UEFI images for x86-64 and arm64** &mdash; lean, cloud-ready builds of the same Debian or Ubuntu user space.
+We **run our own cloud and build infrastructure on them**, and they go through the [same nightly hardware test fleet](../status/board-tests.md) as the boards, so the images you would deploy are the images the project depends on itself.

 ## When each one is the right choice

 Armbian's advantages are specific to single-board computers &mdash; we are happy to point you the other way when that fits better:

-- **Use Debian or Ubuntu directly** on x86/AMD64 laptops, servers and cloud VMs, or on the handful of ARM machines those projects ship official, well-supported images for.
+- **Use Debian or Ubuntu directly** on x86/AMD64 laptops, servers and cloud VMs, or on the handful of ARM machines those projects ship official, well-supported images for &mdash; unless you want Armbian's optimizations, tooling and testing on a UEFI/cloud machine, in which case Armbian's **UEFI x86-64 and arm64 images** are there too.
 - **Use Armbian** on ARM or RISC-V single-board computers &mdash; especially anything beyond the most common few boards &mdash; when you want a working, optimized, maintained image *and* the Debian or Ubuntu user space you already know.

 New here?
 Continue with [Getting Started](index.md) and [Choosing an image](choosing-an-image.md), or head straight to the [downloads](https://www.armbian.com/download/).